godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 In Godot, the origin is at position ``(0, 0, 0)`` with a rotation of ``(0, 0, 0)`` and a scale of ``(1, 1, 1)``.

-.. note:: When you open up the Godot editor and select a :ref:`Spatial <class_Spatial>` based node, a gizmo pops up.
+.. note:: When you open up the Godot editor and select a :ref:`Spatial <api:class_Spatial>` based node, a gizmo pops up.
           Each of the arrows points using world space directions by default.

 If you want to move using the world space directional vectors, you'd do something like this: